dpvreony/nucleotide/README.md

 This project leverages Roslyn functionality to combine a simple DSL style model with the power of the compiler to give a simple way to generate code.

-This version of Nucleotide is built upon CodeGenerators.Roslyn, this has allowed the removal of depedency on -.tt files.
+This version of Nucleotide is built upon CodeGenerators.Roslyn, this has allowed the removal of dependency on -.tt files.

 ## Credits